-Senator PERDUE.
+Senator Perdue.
 Director Patrick, would you respond to a couple things?
 I had a question going to the report.
 This may be a detail question, but I would like to understand.
 I do not know whether it is your estimate or whether GAO did it as a percentage or whatever.
-But the 370 additional staff that would be needed to traindo you agree with that?
+But the 370 additional staff that would be needed to train-do you agree with that?
 And if not, what would be required there, and in the GAO report, how should it be amended to get the right number?
 That is question one.
-Question two.
-I would like to come back and ask the question about Marine cotraining and also Townsend.